 An Interview With Sophie Ellis-Bextor

-Sophie Ellis-Bextor is currently on tour promoting her 2019 album ‘The Song Diaries’.
-It’s an orchestral re-work of a selection of her singles, and she brings her band and orchestra to Leeds on 24th November.
-Steve Crabtree caught up with her ahead of the show…
+Sophie Ellis-Bextor is currently on tour promoting her 2019 album ‘The Song Diaries’, an orchestral re-work of a selection of her singles.
+Steve Crabtree caught up with her ahead of the tour…

 The November leg of your tour has just started, but it’s already been a busy 2019 for you hasn’t it?
 What have you been up to?